Dominating Sets in Intersection Graphs of Finite Groups: Solvable groups

 \begin{cor} Let $G$ be a finite group such that $G/R_G$ has proper non-trivial subgroups.
 Then \begin{enumerate} \item $\gamma(G)\leq p+1$ if $G/R_G$ is a $p$-group. \item $\gamma(G)\leq 2$ if $G/R_G$ is not a $p$-group. \end{enumerate} \end{cor}

-Notice that the condition given in Corollary~\ref{cor:nilpotent} is not restrictive for solvable groups.
-One important family of groups that is not comprised is dihedral groups.
 Let $D_{2n}$ denotes the dihedral group of order $2n$.
-Then $R_{D_{2n}}=D_{2n}'\cong C_n$ and so the quotient $D_{2n}/R_{D_{2n}}$ has no proper non-trivial subgroups.
-Nevertheless, the structure of those groups are fairly specific allowing us to determine exact formulas for their domination number depending on the order $2n$.
+Then $R_{D_{2n}}=D_{2n}'\cong C_n$ and so the quotient $D_{2n}/R_{D_{2n}}$ has no proper non-trivial subgroups; thus, Corollary~\ref{cor:nilpotent} does not apply in this case.
+Nevertheless, the structure of dihedral groups are fairly specific allowing us to determine exact formulas for their domination number depending on the order $2n$.

 \begin{lem} Let $p$ be the smallest prime dividing $n$.
 Then \end{lem}

 \begin{proof} Let $D_{2n}:=\langle a,b\divides a^n=b^2=1, bab=a^{-1}\rangle$.
 Elements of $D_{2n}$ can be listed as It can be easily observed that the latter half of those elements are all of order two; and hence, the minimal subgroups of $D_{2n}$ consists of subgroups of $\langle a\rangle$ that are of prime order and subgroups $\langle a^jb\rangle$, where $j\in\{0,1,\dots,n-1\}$.
 And the maximal subgroups of $D_{2n}$ consists of $\langle a\rangle$ and subgroups of the form $\langle a^t,a^rb\rangle$, where $t\divides n$ is a prime number.
 Fix a prime $t\divides n$.
 Observe that any element of the form $a^jb$ is contained exactly one of the maximal subgroups $T_r:=\langle a^t,a^rb\rangle$ with $r\in\{0,1,\dots,t-1\}$.
 Let $p$ be the smallest prime dividing $n$.
 Obviously, the union of the subgroups $P_r:=\langle a^p,a^rb\rangle$ with $r\in\{0,1,\dots,p-1\}$ contains all minimal subgroups of the form $\langle a^jb\rangle$, $j\in\{0,1,\dots,n-1\}$, and there are no possible way to cover them with fewer than $p$ subgroups.
 Finally, if $p^2\divides n$, those subgroups contains all minimal subgroups of $\langle a\rangle$; and if $p^2\ndivides n$, we must take $P_r$, $r\in\{0,1,\ldots,p-1\}$, together with a subgroup containing $\langle a^{n/p}\rangle$ to form a dominating set with least cardinality. \end{proof}